 If, upon receipt of grades, a student learns that he is on academic probation, he must schedule an appointment with his advisor/counselor immediately.
 The purpose of this conference is to assist the student in assessing academic problems and exploring ways of improving the student's academic status.
-As long as the student remains on academic probation, his advisor/counselor will make recommendations concerning the course load for which the student should register.
+As long as the student remains on academic probation, his advisor/counselor will make recommendations concerning the course load for which the student should register, enrollment in needed developmental courses, or referrals to other college resources.
+If a student has below a 2.0 term GPA for two consecutive terms and an overall GPA of less than 2.0, that student will be suspended from all coursework and all college activities for one term with the exception of enrollment in ACA 090 College Study Skills.
+Academic suspension is posted to the student's official transcript for that term.
+A student may be considered for reentrance after one term of suspension by completing a readmission form and having it approved by the department chairperson, a counselor, and the vice president of student services.
+ACA 090 will be required during the term of suspension or the term of reentrance.